tinkercademy-bootcamp/chat-project-mayankgoel2005/my_chat_project/README.md

 This is a simple command-line chat server and client.
 Users can connect, register a username, join or create channels, and chat with each other in real time.

+**Note:** Usernames and channel names cannot contain spaces or tabs.

 ## Features

 1. **User Registration**
    - When you connect, first type a username (no spaces).
    - The server keeps track of who is connected.
+   - Usernames cannot contain spaces or tabs.
+   - Usernames must be unique (no duplicates).

 2. **Channels**
    - Create a channel with `/create <channel_name>`.